kiniry/objective-c/s113023/Assignment2.2/readme.md

 		return self;
 	}

+In Objective-C it is important that your object calls its super init method first and checks whether this init was successful.
+If nil is returned the childs init should return nil as well.

 In java we would use the constructor when using the new keyword.

 In Objective-C factories can be used for creating new instances of an object: